One of the foundational pillars of Hybrid Work support is human flourishing.

 Recently, the debate has turned towards a so-called flexibility divide in modern working culture.
 Some companies are forcing people into the office, while others are championing remote work.

-We need to stop thinking in one-size-fits-all solutions.
+We need to stop thinking of one-size-fits-all solutions.
 Everyone is different, and everyone leads their own complex lives — both inside and outside of work.